Bunq: Privacy concerns

 NRC reported that Bunq employees have easy access to customer data, which has been abused by some Bunq employees to view information related to their friends, acquaintances and colleagues.
 The newspaper spoke to four former employees that had wrongly accessed customer details for personal, rather than professional, reasons; one had done so to help their friends who had had troubles with customer service, another to see how much her colleagues earned, and two others to "spy" on their lovers.

 The newspaper writes that when these issues were brought to the CEO, Ali Niknam, they were either dismissed or ignored.
 One of these internal documents was a risk assessment performed by the security department, which outlined three possible methods of privacy being breached, one of which was employees accessing customer data and the potential consequences, including fines and possible legal action against the company.
 Despite this risk assessment being dated in 2022, no internal monitoring of employee access to private information was implemented.

 Managers attempted in 2021 to give certain departments greater access rights, while lessening the access rights of other departments due to security concerns.
 Although Niknam initially approved this measure, later that year it was reverted when employees complained that they couldn't view certain accounts.
 Bunq said that providing employees with broad access to customer data was justified because in addition to their normal roles, they require most employees to handle customer service inquiries which requires access to user data.

+Customers and the media criticized Bunq in 2025 for a feature within its app that automatically shares information regarding stock and crypto currency transactions with everyone on the phone contact list of customers.
+The feature reveals various investment details and the dates of transactions.
+A spokesperson for the bank defended the feature and described it as "user friendly."